 Step 6: Wash Your Hands

 This is the most crucial part of the whole process [I think my husband would agree!]
 Even if you use a mitt there can sometimes be excess tan on your hands and you don’t want orangey-brown hands once the tan has processed.
 You can use any kind of soap but if you have something that is a non-oil based exfoliant, that is best to help scrub the tan away.
+Be careful not to wash the top of your hands or the tan will wash off and you’ll have a surprise the next day!

 Step 7: Drying